-- Uneven tire wear: If your tires are wearing out unevenly, it may be a sign that your wheels are misaligned.
+- Uneven tire wear: If your tires wear out strangely, it might mean your wheels aren't aligned right.

-- Vehicle pulls to one side: If your vehicle pulls to one side while driving, it may be due to misaligned wheels.
+- Vehicle pulling to one side: When your car drifts to a side as you drive, it could be due to misaligned wheels.

-- Steering wheel vibration: If your steering wheel vibrates or shakes while driving, it may be due to misaligned wheels.
+- Steering wheel vibration: If your steering wheel shakes while driving, it might happen because of misaligned wheels.

-- Crooked steering wheel: If your steering wheel is off-center or crooked while driving straight, it may be a sign of misaligned wheels.
+- Crooked steering wheel: If your steering wheel isn't straight while you drive in a straight line, it might be a sign of misalignment.

 Repairs Needed Before Wheel Alignment